abhipath90/MCBTE/README.md

 # MCBTE
 ## Introduction
  MCBTE solves linearized Boltzmann transport equation for phonons in three-dimensional domain using variance-reduces Monte Carlo simulation.
 The code is written in MATLAB's distributed computing framework and scale almost linearly with problem size.
-The open source code is suitable for making small changes to the code to suit the problem that is being solved.
+The open source code can be modified easily to adapt for the unique nature of any particular problem.
 The package contains following directories
 * 'src' contains the source-code which is portable and tested on MATLAB/R2019b for serial and share-memory parallel computations.
 For distributed computing the code is tested on MATLAB/R2017b.
 * 'example_input_files' contains few examples elucidating capabilities of the code.
 These are described in more details below.
 * 'utils' contains useful utilities that are not part of the source codes but can be useful in preparation of input data or analysis of raw data.

 ## Features
+* 3D geometry domain is simulated.
+* Simulation of periodic nanostructures using periodic boundary conditions and external thermal gradient applied on unit-cell.
+* 1D and 2D problems can be modeled using appropriate boundary conditions, such as periodic boundaries, in two and one coordinate directions respectively.
 * Both transient and steady-state simulations can be performed.
 * Material data can be used that is derived from empirical relations or obtained from DFT calculation
 * Space- and time-resolved output of heat flux and temperature deviation from equilibrium for transient simulations
-* Frequency-resolved contribution to heat flux and temperature deviation from equilibrium for steady-state simulations
+* Frequency-resolved output of contribution to heat flux and temperature deviation from equilibrium for steady-state simulations
+* The code is extensively tested against available analytical/computational/theoretical results in literature.

 ## Supplementary examples